Extra-judicial political repression in 1968 (2.1)

 75. Sergei Fomin

-Doctor of Physical-Mathematical Sciences, professor at Moscow University, signed the Letter of 99 mathematicians on behalf of Volpin.
-He has been expelled from the Party.
+D.Sc.
+(Physico-Mathematical Sciences), professor at Moscow University, signed the Letter of 99 mathematicians on behalf of Volpin.
+Expelled from Party.

 76. Aron Khanukov

-chief engineer in a building materials plant, signed the letter of ten friends of Ginzburg sent to Komsomolskaya pravda.
+Chief engineer in building materials plant, signed letter of ten friends of Ginzburg sent to Komsomolskaya pravda daily newspaper.
 Removed from his job as chief engineer.

 77. Yury Tsekhmistrenko